JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-23-bmc-anvil-tech-language.md

 ### frameworks

 for web business apps java and its frameworks shine in this department.
-Not only extended frameworks like Hibernate, in mem caches, web containers, DI, etc. are solid and established, but internal utilities like streams, collections, concurrent collections, etc. are also far ahead the contenders and avoid the developers to hand code structures that have been around for a long time now.
+Not only extended frameworks like Hibernate, in mem caches, web containers, DI, etc. are solid and well established, but internal utilities like streams, collections, concurrent collections, etc. are also very solid and avoid the developers to hand code structures that have been around for a long time now.

 ### footprint

-regarding footprint when compiling java + Quarkus + graalvm + native, startup times and memory/disk footprint are on par with more recent languages like Go.
+regarding footprint when compiling java + Quarkus + graalvm + native, startup times and memory / disk footprint are on par(ish) with more recent languages like Go.

+**note**: golang will compile almost instantly and compiling java natively to achieve small footprints will take quarkus minutes... many...

 ### time to market / productivity

-I owe a small explanation on `"time to market"` metric.
+I owe a small explanation on `"time to market"` """metric""".

-this metric is as tricky as it can be as there is no way to measure it, unless an exact same dev knowing all possible tricks on many languages, would implement an exact same feature in the best possible way for each language/framework.
-So I went for this imperfect but neutral measure:
+this metric is as tricky as it can be as there is no way to properly measure it, unless an exact same dev knowing all possible tricks on many languages, would implement an exact same feature in the best possible way for each language/framework.
+So I went for this imperfect
+measure:

 > given 2 languages that are on par on performance, stability, etc., which one takes the fewer lines of code to achieve a given new feature,
 > and / or an update to an existing one.